aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

-4. Modify the following properties in the AMAgent.properties file:
+4. Modify the following properties in the agent configuration with using the FAM/opensso server or the FAMAgentConfiguration.properties file:

     * Not enforced List:
           o com.sun.identity.agents.config.notenforced.uri[0] = /agentsample/public/*